 Producers can use the term even if the chickens are kept in an overcrowded warehouse 24 hours a day, as long as they are not kept in cages.”
 Maskey’s pop-up show features unique, engaging posters which highlight some of these words that make up the vocabulary of sustainability.

 A passion for sustainability prompted Maskey to apply for a grant from the Lexicon of Sustainability, a non-profit organization supported by WorldLink and funded in part by Google.
 According to their website, the Lexicon is a “multiplatform project based on a simple premise: people can’t be expected to live more sustainable lives if they don’t know the most basic terms and principles that define sustainability.”

 The images in the pop-up show tell the story, according to Maskey.
 “As an economist, I am used to thinking about how we can create more output with less input.
-What is missing from the equation is the cost we can’t see – the long-term cost to the health and well-being of people and our environment.”
+What is missing from the Dentist San Diego that we can’t see – the long-term cost to the health and well-being of people and our environment.”
 She says there are many people in the local area who are taking the lead in pursuing a sustainable lifestyle, from the farm-to-table movement, to recycling, to local food co-ops.
 “There is a demand, and this is the time to embrace it,” says Maskey.

 Maskey is also a member of West Liberty University’s new Sustainability Council and is currently teaching an honors seminar on Sustainable Living.
 For a schedule of the pop-up shows, visit https://lexiconofsustainability.com/pop-up-art-shows/upcoming/.